 ^{125.} Statement by Paul Pacifico, "Sound Governance: Crafting the Future of Music Policy", op. cit.
 126. E. Bjarnegård and D. Donno, "Window-Dressing or Window of Opportunity?
+Assessing the music he released with the alternative rock band Hayajan.130 The internet also allowed multiple underground indie rock music, house, and techno scenes to communicate and flourish outside of policed public spaces.131

-Assessing the Advancement of Gender Equality in Autocracies", Politics & Gender, Vol. 20, No. 1, 2024, pp. 229-234.
+Advancement of Gender Equality in Autocracies", Politics & Gender, Vol. 20, No. 1, 2024, pp. 229-234.
 127. H. Alaoui and R. Springborg (eds.), The Political Economy of Education in the Arab World, Boulder (CO): Lynne Rienner, 2021.